arnaudmaret/arnaudmaret.github.io/_teaching/activities.md

   - /teaching
 ---

-Upcoming:

   - I'm traveling to Tokyo in June to visit Prof Ken’ichi Ohshika in Tokyo for a couple of weeks and attend the IMO.
 I will give a talk at the Topology Seminar of the University of Tokyo on June 20.
   - I'll be attending the conference [Teichmüller Theory: Classical, Higher, Super and Quantum](https://www.mfo.de/occasion/2331/www_view) in Oberwolfach in July.
   - At the end of August, I'll give a talk at the workshop on [Metrics on higher Teichmüller spaces](https://sites.google.com/view/frejus-2023/home) in Fréjus in the south of France.

-Past:

-# Teaching
+# Teaching and talks

+### 2023
+  - [Talk]: The two natures of components of character varieties, Topology Seminar, University of Iowa [(slides)](http://arnaudmaret.github.io/files/talk-iowa).

 ### 2022
  - [Lecture](http://arnaudmaret.github.io/character-varieties): *Character varieties -- a symplectic perspective* at the University of Heidelberg and at the KIT Karlsruhe.

+### 2021
+  - [Talk]: On remarkable representations of the fundamental group of a punctured sphere into PSL(2,R), Topology Seminar, University of Bristol [(slides)](http://arnaudmaret.github.io/files/talk-bristol).

 # Workshops, seminars, and research stays